h-shoaib/document-compliance-ai-agent/README.md

 ## 📘 Description

 The Document Compliance Agent is designed to:
-- Process PDF and image documents using AI-powered OCR.
+- Process PDF and image documents to extract text.
 - Store extracted content in a vector database.
 - Check documents against user-defined compliance rules.
 - Provide a clear, consolidated compliance report in pdf or csv format.